riconaranjo/iOS-Curriculum/Workshop 1/Workshop 1.md

 Now that we have our playground setup, let's talk about Swift.

-Swift like any other programming languages uses datatypes and variables.
+Swift, like any other programming language uses datatypes and variables.
+Swift is a _type-safe_ language, which means that it helps you be clear about which types of values your code works with.
+This ensures that you don't pass the wrong types of values by mistake, helping you catch errors quicker in the development process.

 A **datatype** is a particular type of data item, defined by:

 - the values it can take
 - the operations that can be performed by it